QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

     const Bar& get_bar() { /* ... */ }
 }
 ```
-Fundementally, this idea is straightforward and not too difficult to implement...
+Fundamentally, this idea is straightforward and not too difficult to implement...
 right?

 ## Challenge 1: Lifetime Subtyping